A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

-Example: In a closed system, the charge, mass, total energy, linear momentum and angular momentum of the system are conserved.
+Example: In a closed system, the charge, mass, total energy, linear momentum and angular momentum each have a conservation law.
 Philosophers debate whether mass and energy are fundamentally the same thing, and whether we should have a conservation of mass-energy law.
 If you want to learn more about this, see The Equivalence of Mass and Energy.Current.
 The time rate at which charge passes through a circuit element or through a fixed place in a conducting wire, I = dq/dt.

 "The data are reasonable, considering the…"Dependent variable.
 See variable.

 Dimensions.
-The fundamental measurables of a unit system in physicsthose which are defined through operational definitions.
+The fundamental (or basic) measurables of a unit system in physics—those that are defined through operational definitions.
 All other measurable quantities in physics are defined through mathematical relations to the fundamental quantities.
 Therefore any physical measurable may be expressed as a mathematical combination of the dimensions.
 See: operational definitions.

-Example: In the MKSA (meter-kilogram-second-ampere) system of units, length, mass, time and current are the fundamental measurables, symbolically represented by L, M, T, and I. Therefore we say that velocity has the dimensions LT-1.
+Example: In the MKSA (meter-kilogram-second-ampere) system of units, length, mass, time and current are basic measurables, symbolically represented by L, M, T, and I. Therefore we say that velocity has the dimensions LT-1.
 Energy has the dimensions ML2T-2.Discrepancy.
 (1) Any deviation or departure from the expected.
-(2) A difference between two measurements or results.
-(3) A difference between an experimental determination of a quantity and its standard or accepted value, usually called the experimental discrepancy.
+(2) The difference between two measurements or results.
+(3) The difference between an experimental determination of a quantity and its standard or "accepted" value, commonly called the experimental discrepancy.

 Empirical law.
-A law strictly based on experimental data, describing the relations in that data.
-A law generally describes a very specific and limited phenomenon, and does not have the broader scope of a theory.
+A law strictly based on experimental data, describing the relations within that data.
+A law generally describes a very specific and limited phenomenon, and does not necessarily have the broader scope of a theory.

 Electricity.
 This word names a branch or subdivision of physics, just as other subdivisions are named ‘mechanics’, ‘thermodynamics’, ‘optics’, etc.

-Misuse example: "The earth's aurorasthe northern and southern lightsillustrate how energy from the sun travels to our planet."
-Science News, 149, June 1, 1996.
-This sentence blurs understanding of the process by which energetic charged particles from the sun interact with the earth's magnetic field and our atmosphere, causing the light seen in auroras.The statement "Energy is a property of a body" needs clarification.
+Misuse example: "The earth's auroras—the northern and southern lights—illustrate how energy from the sun travels to our planet." —Science News, 149, June 1, 1996.
+This sentence blurs understanding of the process by which energetic charged particles from the sun interact with the earth's magnetic field and our atmosphere, raising atoms to higher energy levels, which then emit the light seen in auroras.The statement "Energy is a property of a body" needs clarification.
 As with many things in physics, the size of the energy depends on the coordinate system.
-A body moving with speed V in one coordinate system has kinetic energy ½mV2.
-The same body has zero kinetic energy in a coordinate system moving along with it at speed V. Since no inertial coordinate system can be considered "special" or "absolute", we shouldn't say "The kinetic energy of the body is ..." but should say "The kinetic energy of the body moving in this reference frame is ..."
+A body moving with velocity V in one coordinate system has kinetic energy ½mV2.
+The same body has zero kinetic energy in a coordinate system moving along with it at velocity V. Since no inertial coordinate system can be considered "special" or "absolute", we shouldn't say, "The kinetic energy of the body is ..." but should say, "The kinetic energy of the body moving in this reference frame is ..."

-Systems may exchange energy in two ways, through work or heat.
-Work and heat are never in a body or system, they measure the energy transfered during interactions between systems.
+Systems may exchange energy in only two ways, through processes called work or heat.
+Work and heat are never in a body or system, they measure the energy transferred during interactions between systems.
 Work always requires motion of a system or parts of it, moving the system's center of mass.
+The process of exchanging thermal energy is called "heating".
 Heating does not require macroscopic motion of either system.
 It involves exchanges of energy between systems on the microscopic level, and does not move the center of mass of either system.